mozilla/ichnaea/docs/metrics.rst

     validity-condition error encountered while attempting to normalize the observation.

-``items.dropped.cell_ingress_overflow``, ``items.dropped.wifi_ingress_overflow`` : counters

-    Count incoming cell or wifi observations that were discarded before integration due to the rate of arrival of new records exceeding a threshold of new records per period of time.
-The rate limiting is done per-station, in other words only those observations pertaining to a cell or wifi that already has "too many" recent observations are discarded, and only the newest observations are discarded.

 ``items.dropped.cell_ingress_blacklisted``, ``items.dropped.wifi_ingress_blacklisted`` : counters

     Count incoming cell or wifi observations that were discarded before